Seymour Duncan Parallel Axis – Clear & Defined

 I even measured the pickup heights and kept everything identical!

-Seymour Duncan Parallel Axis Demo (no talking)
+Sound Demo (no talking)

-Seymour Duncan Parallel Axis Vs Ibanez V8 Custom
+Parallel Axis vs V8 Custom

-Seymour Duncan Parallel Axis vs Ibanez V8 Custom
+Parallel Axis vs V8 Custom

-As you can clearly hear, the Parallel Axis sounds a lot more clear and defined.
+As you can clearly hear, it sounds a lot clearer and defined.
 I think due to slightly lower output and the unique pole piece design on the Parallel Axis, it sounds a bit better than the Ibanez V8 Custom pickup.
+If you watch the video entirely, you will also notice the in-between positions and the Hot Rails neck pickup sound way fuller in my opinion.
+I will also publish separate articles on all these pickups.
+Of course, as mentioned above, the question is how much of a change was that?
+Is it worth replacing or upgrading your pickups?
+I think the change should be considered around 5% or less.

-I think both Ibanez and Seymour Duncan sets worked perfectly on this guitar.
+I think both the Ibanez and Seymour Duncan sets worked perfectly on this guitar.
 But I definitely like the Duncan pair better.
 As I gave an example above, this pair is used on a very high-end Charvel custom shop guitar, so you can’t go wrong with these!

-Also note that, if you contact Thomann here and choose the guitar department, they will arrange your pickups with the EU distributor and will ship immediately.
-At the moment Thomann only lists the Seymour Duncan Parallel Axis (Original), PA-TB1B.
+These pickups are the easiest ones to find online.
+I got mine from Thomann, but it is frequently out of stock, so if you are planning to buy one, hurry up! 🙂 Also note that, if you contact Thomann here and choose the guitar department, they will arrange your pickups with the EU distributor and will ship them immediately.
+At the moment, Thomann only lists the Original PA-TB1B.

 If you are based in the US, it is better to directly purchase these from Seymour Duncan’s website.
-You will be also able to access all the Parallel Axis lines as well as the custom shop so you can grab one of Brandon Ellis’s signature ones too!
+You will also be able to access all the Parallel Axis lines as well as the custom shop, so you can grab one of Brandon Ellis’s signature ones, too!

 Check out Seymour Duncan‘s custom shop for Brandon Ellis signature model Dyad Parallel Axis

-Last but not least, do not forget to check out Reverb.com as there are many sellers in the marketplace, actively offering Parallel Axis pickups.
+Last but not least, do not forget to check out Reverb.com, as there are many sellers in the marketplace actively offering Parallel Axis pickups.

 Check out Parallel Axis models on Reverb.com